Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Introduction

-Specifically, we shall give two code constructions for SMC.
-The first one in Section \ref{s5-2} is based on the channel resolvability coding in Theorem \ref{Lee3}, while the second one is based on Theorem \ref{lem-01} in Section \ref{s5-3}.
-The second construction is insufficient to prove the capacity region, but can provide a better exponential decreasing rate of the mutual information of secret messages to Eve under certain situations.
-By using these constructions, we shall evaluate the decoding error probability and the mutual information to Eve in Section \ref{s5} in the non-asymptotic setting.
-In Section \ref{s6} we formulate the capacity region of SMC, analyze the asymptotic performance of two constructions, and prove that the first construction achieves the capacity region of SMC.
-In Section \ref{s7}, we shall prove that the mutual information to Eve converges to zero when the normalized mutual information to Eve converges to zero.
-This property is what is called the strong security \cite{maurer94}.
+In Section \ref{s5}, we shall give two code constructions for SMC.
+The first construction given in Subsection \ref{s5-3} is a simple application of channel resolvability coding in Theorem \ref{lem-01}.
+Although it achieves the capacity region when there is no common message, it is insufficient to fully prove the capacity region.
+In Subsection \ref{s5-2}, to overcome this defect, we propose the second construction given in Theorem \ref{Lee3}, which is based on another type of the channel resolvability coding.
+By using these constructions, we shall evaluate the decoding error probability and the mutual information to Eve in Section \ref{s5} in single-shot setting in the sense of \cite{single}.

+In Section \ref{s6} we formulate the capacity region of SMC, analyze the asymptotic performance of two constructions, and prove that the second construction achieves the capacity region of SMC.
+The capacity region is defined based on the weaker asymptotic conditional uniformity condition given in Definition \ref{D12-18-1}.
+In Section \ref{s7}, we shall prove that the mutual information to Eve converges to zero when the normalized mutual information to Eve converges to zero under the stronger asymptotic conditional uniformity given in Definition \ref{D12-18-2}.
+The convergence is so-called the strong security \cite{maurer94}.
+In Subsection \ref{s7-3}, we also derive the exponent of the mutual information to Eve.
+The relation between our results and the paper \cite{yamamoto05} is explained as \eqref{11-14-1d}.

-In Theorem \ref{lem2} of Section \ref{s5}, we show that we can have an upper bound of mutual information between multiple secret messages and Eve's received signal, by attaching random group homomorphisms satisfying Condition \ref{C2-b} to \emph{any} error-correcting code for channels with single sender and single receiver or the broadcast channel with degraded message sets \cite{korner77}.
+Section \ref{s8} addresses a more practical issue.
+In Theorem \ref{lem2} of Section \ref{s5}, we show that we can have an upper bound of mutual information between multiple secret messages and Eve's received signal, by attaching randomly chosen group homomorphisms satisfying Condition \ref{C2-b} to \emph{any} given error-correcting code for channels with single sender and single receiver or the broadcast channel with degraded message sets \cite{korner77}.
 However, the upper bound in Theorem \ref{lem2} becomes difficult to be computed when the error-correcting code is not given by the standard random coding in information theory.
-In Section \ref{s8}, we shall give two upper bounds on the mutual information that can be computed easily in practice when the construction of Section \ref{s5} is combined with an arbitrary given error-correcting code.
-Section \ref{s8} is enhancement of our earlier proceeding paper \cite{hayashimatsumoto10}.
+In Section \ref{s8}, we shall construct more practical codes by combining the construction of Section \ref{s5} with an arbitrary given error-correcting code.
+Under these codes, we shall give two upper bounds on the leaked mutual information that can be computed easily in practice.
+Section \ref{s8} gives enhancement of our earlier proceeding paper \cite{hayashimatsumoto10}.